How to Issue an RFP for IT Consultants

-If you decide an RFP is the way to go, your next consideration should be the reader’s experience
+If you decide an RFP is the way to go, your next consideration should be the reader’s experience.

 Below is an example of how a poorly constructed RFP process looks through the eyes of a vendor.

-- A company decides it needs a new vendor, so several employees sit down and think of all the things they do and don’t want and then dream up a bunch of hoops for would-be vendors to jump through.
+- A company decides it needs a new consultant, so several employees sit down and think of all the things they do and don’t want and then dream up a bunch of hoops for would-be vendors to jump through.

 - The company that issued the RFP then examines all the proposals that were submitted and compares them.
 Ultimately, they decide that some of the proposals are basically offering the same products/services, so they choose the lowest-priced bid.

 - And it can get even worse.
 The finalists are sometimes pitted against each other in a bidding war to see who is willing to discount their price to the lowest number.
 It’s a race to the bottom.

 - The “winner” ends up doing a lot of work for too little money.

 Obviously this writer has had bad experiences with complicated, generic RFPs that were irrelevant and time-consuming.

 Negative RFP experiences like those outlined above can convince consultants you’re not worth their time, leaving you with bottom-of-the-barrel options.